 The Student Experience

 For a more enriching academic experience, consider completing an internship or undergraduate research project, allowing you to gain real-world experience while still in school.
 The Crus Scholar program funds undergraduates to work directly with metallurgical engineering faculty on hands-on projects for year-long appointments with financial support for travel to present at a conference.
 Outside the classroom, students can get involved by joining a professional organization or club.
-Options include the department’s Student Advisory Committee, the Society of Women Engineers (SWE), the Society for Mining Metallurgy & Exploration (SME), or the Minerals, Metals & Materials Society (TMS), or the Institute of Nuclear Materials Management student chapter.
+Options include the department’s Student Advisory Committee, the Society of Women Engineers (SWE), the Society for Mining Metallurgy & Exploration (SME), the Minerals, Metals & Materials Society (TMS), or the Institute of Nuclear Materials Management student chapter.

 - Department of Metallurgical Engineering